 Discussion: This study uniquely explores associations between dietary patterns and eating behaviours with BMI and measures of adiposity in 3-year-old children born to mothers with obesity from high social deprivation and ethnically diverse backgrounds.

-Children with obesity followed a processed/snacking dietary pattern defined as a diet high in confectionary, crisps, processed foods, cakes and biscuits and greater food approach and less food avoidance eating behaviours.
+Children with obesity had higher scores on a processed/snacking dietary pattern defined as a diet high in confectionary, crisps, processed foods, cakes and biscuits and greater food approach and less food avoidance eating behaviours.
 Dietary intake and body composition analyses in children have hitherto focused on specific food groups, such as sugar-sweetened beverages 30, high sugar/fat snacks 31 or fruit and vegetable intake 32.
-However, dietary patterns may better define an individual’s habitual diet rather than description of specific nutrients or foods 33 as patterns reduces dietary data into fewer variables by combining highly correlated food groups.
+However, dietary patterns reduces dietary data into fewer variables by combining highly correlated food groups, therefore they may better define an individual’s habitual diet as they attempt to describe the whole diet rather than description of specific nutrients or foods 33.
 Whilst several studies have addressed relationships between dietary patterns and obesity in older children 34, we are unaware of previous reports addressing dietary patterns and adiposity in three-year olds even though at this age the children may already be on a trajectory to development of later life obesity 35.
 Arguably, prevention at this age through appropriate dietary intervention may have particular gain in terms of prevention of adult obesity, as previous studies have reported that dietary patterns track from early childhood to later life 36.
-A report of dietary patterns in the UK ALSPAC cohort of children of the same age described ‘healthy’, ‘traditional’ and ‘processed’ dietary patterns in children at 3-years of age 37, whilst the healthy and processed patterns are similar to the present study, other differences may reflect ethnic diversity of the UPBEAT cohort.
+A report of dietary patterns in the UK ALSPAC cohort of children described ‘healthy’, ‘traditional’ and ‘processed’ dietary patterns in children at 3-years of age 37, whilst the healthy and processed patterns are similar to the present study, other differences may reflect ethnic diversity of the UPBEAT cohort.
 Comparison in relations to body composition is not possible as the ALSPAC study did not include measurement of adiposity, although there was no association between dietary patterns at 3-years and body mass index when measured at age 7-years 38.

 Our findings support those from the CHASE cohort who described that UK Black/African 9-10-year-old children benefit from maintaining a traditional African/Caribbean diet.
-This was evident from the observed association with a lower arm circumference despite the Black women having a higher index of multi-deprivation.
+This was evident from the observed association of high scores on an African/Caribbean dietary pattern with a lower arm circumference despite the Black women having a higher index of multi-deprivation.
 CHASE showed that a traditional African/Caribbean diet in late childhood was associated with an improved lipid profile, and compared to a White-European diet the overall nutrient content was lower in total fats and higher in carbohydrates 39, and lower in processed foods, which might explain the relationship with the lower measure of adiposity.

 We have previously reported the maternal dietary patterns of 1023 women obtained during the UPBEAT study 40 in which four distinct patterns were identified, “snacks”, “processed”, “fruit and veg” and “African/Caribbean”.
 Whilst only three patterns were identified in this analysis of the diets of their children they were broadly similar to those of their mothers three years previously, highlighting commonality of diet within families, as reported previously in the UK Southampton Women’s Survey 41.